mi-kas/webDICOM/demo/README.md

 # webDICOM

 Implementation of a web-based (JavaScript and HTML5 only) DICOM viewer as part of my Bachelor's thesis.
-Following features will be implemented:
+Features:
-- Loading and displaying DICOM images by specifying files or a directory
+- Load and display DICOM images by specifying a directory
+- Sort images by patient’s name and study’s name
+- Show sorted images in a tree–view
-- Scrolling through the images
+- Scrolling through images of a series
 - Changing the windowing function
 - Zoom
 - Move
-- Panning
+- Length measurement
+- 1×1, 1×2, 2×2 and 4×4 grid–view
-- Displaying patient information in the corners
+- Show patient and study information in the corners
+- Display all DICOM attributes of the image
+- Reset functionality

 The user can upload a folder with DICOM images.
 The files are then parsed and sorted by patient's name & series description and viewed in a tree view.
 By clicking on a series, the images are displayed in the viewer.